-Pregnant women in the second or third trimester are more likely to experience liver failure when they contract Hepatitis E. When contracted in the third trimester, there is a fatality rate as high as 25 percent.
+Pregnant women in the second or third trimester are more likely to experience liver failure when they contract Hepatitis E. When contracted in the third trimester, the fatality rate is as high as 25 percent.
 An epidemic in India resulted in high mortality rates of pregnant women.
 To decrease the risk of spreading Hepatitis E, it is important to maintain hygienic practices and proper handling of public water supplies, since the infection can spread through contaminated drinking water.

 Due to vaccinations, measles is fairly rare in developed countries.
 However, this is not the case in developing countries.
 While measles is severe to a baby, it can be even worse for women during pregnancy.
 A study from Saudi Arabia found that 80 percent of pregnant women in poverty with measles were hospitalized.
 Measles can infect the fetus and increase the risk of prematurity and miscarriage.